uber/startup-reason-reporter/README.md

 # Startup Reason Reporter [![Build Status](https://travis-ci.com/uber/startup-reason-reporter.svg)](https://travis-ci.com/uber/startup-reason-reporter)

-The Startup Reason Reporter provides developers the the reason that an iOS application has launched, or equivalently, the reason that the application terminated on the prior launch.
+The Startup Reason Reporter provides developers the reason that an iOS application has launched, or equivalently, the reason that the application terminated on the prior launch.

 ## Use